Chaudhry Bilal Ijaz: Political career

-2018 general election

-In November 2014, Ijaz joined the opposition party Pakistan Tehreek-e-Insaf (PTI).
-He is currently a senior core member of the party.
-In the 2018 general election, he was fielded as the PTI's candidate for his newly-delimited electorate of NA-84.
+In the 2018 general election, he was fielded as the PTI's candidate for his newly delimited electorate of NA-84.
 Although the PTI won the election and was able to form both the federal and Punjab provincial governments, Ijaz was unsuccessful in his constituency.
-He received 89,943 votes and lost to the PML-N's Azhar Qayyum Nahra by a margin of around 30,000 votes.
+He received 89,943 votes and lost to the PML-N's Azhar Qayyum Nahra by a margin of around 30,000 votes (for the third time consecutively).
 The result was noted to be consistent with the PML-N's overall electoral dominance in Gujranwala District.

+In the 2024 general election, he won a seat in the National Assembly.
+On 29 February, he was sworn in as a Member of the National Assembly.
+However, following a vote recount, his opponent was declared the winner.
+This notification, was cancelled by LHC later on though.

+In August 2024,Supreme Court of Pakistan nullified orders of Lahore High Court and disqualified him again.

 Political appointments

 In April 2019, Ijaz was appointed as the chairman of the Punjab Zakat and Ushr Council by the provincial government of the Punjab.
 His co-chair for the committee is the provincial Minister for Zakat and Ushr, Shoukat Ali Laleka.
 His name came into contention for the post following a recommendation made by prime minister Imran Khan to the Punjab chief minister, Usman Buzdar.
 The primary function of the Zakat and Ushr Council is to collect the revenues obtained in Punjab from the Islamic taxes levied in Pakistan, known as zakat and ushr, and disburse these funds for the purposes of human and social development.
 In his role as chairman, Ijaz has officially coordinated and discharged these duties throughout the province.